-We hung an oar I found in our basement over the bed as well as a wall lamp we found at the Restoration Hardware outlet for $25.
+We hung an oar I found in our basement over the bed of his navy boys bedroom as well as a wall lamp we found at the Restoration Hardware outlet for $25.

-Jason also refinished the nautical dresser we have in the room.
+Jason also refinished the nautical dresser we have in the navy boys bedroom.

-We hung a wall map bought at Costco between the two windows and his curtains are from Target.
+We hung a wall map bought at Costco between the two windows of his navy boys bedroom and his curtains are from Target.

-Lastly we added a built in desk to the one wall in his bedroom.
+Lastly we added a built in desk to the one wall in his navy boys bedroom.

 There used to be a doorway here if you can believe it.